nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Creates a new pre-defined tag in WIFE.

 Format: `createtag n/TAG NAME [n/TAG NAME]...`

+Note:
 * `TAG NAME` has a maximum limit of **15 characters**.
+* `TAG NAME` is case-insensitive and two tags with the same name will be classified as duplicates.
+* If in the case where any of the tags (but not all) already exists in WIFE, the non-duplicate tags will be created.
+  However, if all of the tags being declared already exist in WIFE, WIFE will return an error response to prevent the creation of duplicate tags.

 Example:
 `createtag n/Stir Fry n/Soup` displays
 ```markdown